-Strategy Responsibility Timeline 3.1 Continue to ensure materials from this Office are accessible, available in appropriate formats and distributed in a manner inclusive of people with disability.
-Senior Management Group Ongoing 3.2 Continue to improve staff ability to write in plain English so that materials are more accessible to people with cognitive difficulties.
+Strategy Responsibility Timeline 2.1 Ensure that this office continues to be accessible to people with disability.
+Manager Corporate Governance Ongoing 2.2 Ensure all future premises leased by this office are accessible to people with disability.
+Senior Management Group Ongoing distributed in a manner inclusive of people with disability.
+3.2 Continue to improve staff ability to write in plain English so that materials are more accessible to people with cognitive difficulties.
 Senior Management Group Ongoing 3.3 Ensure the website continues to meet Web Content Accessibility Guidelines.
 Director Reviews Ongoing